 Within ‘The Other Side’ Heaney delves into themes of division and difference, religion, as well as reconciliation.
 The poem is divided into three parts and depicts the relationship between Heaney and one of his neighbors from his youth, a man named Johnny Junkin.
 Although he is not named in the text, Heaney added this detail in interviews later.

-The poem depicts the relationship between young Heaney and a neighbour who lives next door.
+The poem depicts the relationship between young Heaney and a neighbor who lives next door.
 At first, the relationship is a poor one.
-The neighbour is a Protestant “stranger” and speaks poorly of the family and their lands.
-Heaney speaks for a time about his youth, his siblings, and the habits of his family and then reintroduces the neighbour back into the poem.
+The neighbor is a Protestant “stranger” and speaks poorly of the family and their lands.
+Heaney speaks for a time about his youth, his siblings, and the habits of his family and then reintroduces the neighbor back into the poem.

 ‘The Other Side’ by Seamus Heaney is a three-part poem that’s divided into uneven sets of stanzas.
 The majority of the stanzas contain three lines, known as tercets, but there are a couple of exceptions.
 In the second section, the first stanza is six lines long and the poem ends with a single line stanzas.

 Each section of the pome contains a different number of stanzas, the first section has seven, the second section: three and the fourth: seven again.
 Heaney did not choose to give this piece a specific rhyme scheme or metrical pattern, but there are similarities in line length, especially within the second section where there are four to six syllables per line.